Gradient-free pulse optimization for adiabatic control in open few-body quantum systems

-Specifically, we simulate ensembles of varying pulse amplitudes, frequencies, and relaxation rates.
-More details are given in the supplementary information (SI).
-Moreover, some of our calculations use $C_{\text{fid}}^1$ and $C_{\text{fid}}^2$ simultaneously.
-Finally, we restrict the pulse power via the minimizing its deviation from a reference value of $\mathcal{C}_0$,

-where the sum runs over all controls, stored as elements of $\vec{v}$.
-The maximum between $\mathcal{C}_{\text{power}}$ and 0 is minimized to allow finding pulses with pulse power smaller than $\mathcal{C}_0$.

-We use the chopped random basis (CRAB) quantum optimization method to expand the control fields in a truncated basis of smooth, randomized functions~\cite{caneva2011chopped}.
-We use three functional bases:
+\figrefbegin{RAP-fig1} shows how pulse optimization affects qubit dynamics.
+We consider the RAP protocol for qubit population transfer (\secref{example1}).
+In this case, the control fields $\vec{v}(t)$ are the Rabi frequency $\Omega$ and detuning $\Delta$ [\eqref{RAP_hamiltonian}].
+We compare three choices of control fields: (a) unoptimized (Gaussian $\Omega$ and linear $\Delta$), (b) pulses optimized with traditional QOC, and (c) pulses optimized with adiabatic QOC.
+The bottom plots show the corresponding dynamics on the Bloch sphere, where the purple curve denotes the trajectory of the instantaneous ground state.
+Evidently, the system follows the ground state when driven with pulses obtained from adiabatic QOC.

+An overview of our optimization procedure is given below.
+A flow chart is provided in \figref{flow_chart}.
+For efficient pulse representation, we write the control pulses as a sum of a reference pulse — which we apriori know provides good and adiabatic performance — and, on top of it, a correction written as a finite sum of basis elements whose weights we seek.
+This is similar to the chopped random basis (CRAB)~\cite{caneva2011chopped}.
+For optimal performance, we choose between three different of bases depending on the case of study: